dustinspecker/generator-ng-poly/README.md

 `gulp dev` will call the build task and setup the development environment

-`gulp unitTest` will run Jasmine tests via Karma
+`gulp unitTest` will run Jasmine tests via Karma and create code coverage reports

 `gulp webdriverUpdate` will download the Selenium server standalone and Chrome driver for e2e testing